camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Verification

-For Operate and Tasklist, you can confirm that the deployments have successfully scaled down by listing those and indicating `0/0` ready.
+For Operate and Tasklist, you can confirm that the deployments have successfully scaled down by listing those and indicating `0/0` ready:

 ```bash
 kubectl --context $CLUSTER_SURVIVING get deployments $HELM_RELEASE_NAME-operate $HELM_RELEASE_NAME-tasklist -n $CAMUNDA_NAMESPACE_SURVIVING